ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ## Those bunkers for the elite?

-The elite’s retreat to fortified enclaves—like Elon Musk’s proposed Mars colonies—ignores biodiversity’s role in mental health.
-[A longitudinal study in Tel Aviv](https://arxiv.org/abs/2306.12452) observed that during COVID-19 lockdowns—when access to nature was significantly reduced—participants living in the least green neighborhoods showed notable declines in well-being, [particularly in personal and social domains](https://www.psychologytoday.com/za/blog/rethinking-mental-health/202002/family-dictators), rendering a screen-bound existence unsustainable.
+The elite’s retreat to fortified enclaves, like Elon Musk’s proposed Mars colonies, ignores biodiversity’s role in mental health.
+[A longitudinal study in Tel Aviv](https://arxiv.org/abs/2306.12452) observed that during COVID-19 lockdowns, when access to nature was significantly reduced, participants living in the least green neighborhoods showed notable declines in well-being, [particularly in personal and social domains](https://www.psychologytoday.com/za/blog/rethinking-mental-health/202002/family-dictators), rendering a screen-bound existence unsustainable.

 Bunkers depend on external supply chains.

 A [ResearchGate study analyzed the 2021 Ever Given blockage](https://www.researchgate.net/publication/352970560_Suez_Canal_blockage_an_analysis_of_legal_impact_risks_and_liabilities_to_the_global_supply_chain), showing that it held up approximately USD 15–17 billion of goods and triggered cascading disruptions across multiple industries due to “panicked rerouting and port congestion”.

-[Via Medica’s analysis on the incident](https://journals.viamedica.pl/international_maritime_health/article/viewFile/76057/63268) confirms that the canal obstruction caused shortages of essential medicines and medical supplies, demonstrating how critical healthcare systems—supposedly insulated against disruption—are in fact fragile.
+[Via Medica’s analysis on the incident](https://journals.viamedica.pl/international_maritime_health/article/viewFile/76057/63268) confirms that the canal obstruction caused shortages of essential medicines and medical supplies, demonstrating how critical healthcare systems, supposedly insulated against disruption, are in fact fragile.

-Bunkers relying on complex global supply chains—whether for pharmaceuticals or microchips—are fundamentally unsustainable in the face of major logistical disruptions.
+Bunkers relying on complex global supply chains, whether for pharmaceuticals or microchips, are fundamentally unsustainable in the face of major logistical disruptions.

 ---